 Though poker is entirely skill-based in the long run, players learn to handle bad luck in the short run.
 Particularly in tournaments, where much of the game is beyond your control, players develop healthy attitudes towards losing a big pot.
 This will help your staff overcome adversity in the workplace and adapt to the challenges of Covid.

 Poker is a merit-based game.
 Prejudices that may hinder progression in a corporation fade at the equalizer that is a poker table.
 Phil Ivey, an African American pro from Riverside Cali, has led the way for peak performance and innovation in poker for decades.
 Vanessa Selbst, a Jewish woman from Brooklyn, crushed tournaments so hard that she caught the eye of investment management firms.
 Corporate poker games are a great way to recognize the talents of individuals who may not be given a fair shake in the traditional workplace.

 As employees geek out over the strategy of this easy-to-learn impossible-to-master game, study pods will inevitably emerge.
 “What do you think of this river spot?”
 “Do you think Alex from accounting is over-folding?”
 This type of internal collaboration and regular water cooler chat is the genesis for driving organizational change.
 Poker games are icebreakers that people develop genuine passion for: a petri dish of ideas.

 If this sounds like your type of office party, we can help bring poker to your team!
 We offer corporate workshops and tournaments for the first and following poker games you host.
-We’ll see you at the table!
+Join us and discover the power of poker.